MR-0/socket/README.md

 \> nmap server.name.com\
 And...\
 \> telnet server.name.com 8090\
-Via SSH to check if you can connect to the server
+Via SSH to check if you can connect to a specific port in the server

 ## References
 - https://techoctave.com/c7/posts/60-simple-long-polling-example-with-javascript-and-jquery